IwannaSter/Cloud-Project/README.md

 # Cloud-Project
-Build a containerized web application with Docker
+Title: Build a containerized web application with Docker

 The application uses the following tools, which are installed on separate containers, which are: